5-quid-coders/apescrape-site/_help/3criteria.md

 layout: help_article
 ---

+# Criteria

+The **Criteria** is one of the components that make up a scraping **Workflow**.
+By specifying Criteria, you can indicate the exact data you want collected.

+Let's get started!

+A Criteria has two parts:

+- **Page Validators**
+- **Fields**

+---

+## Page Validators

+The **Page Validator** is an English description that tells your Workflow whether a page it encounters is relevant to your search.

+---

-## Criteria
+## Fields

-Apescrape lets you target webpages based on their content, and search those pages for specific information.
-This is what we call 'Criteria'.

-A Criteria has two parts, 'Page Validators' and 'Fields'.
-The Page Validator is an english description of what qualifies a page as valuable to your search, an example of such a description could be:

-`Pages containing information regarding restaurants in Edinburgh`

-The Fields of a Criteria describes the specific categories of information you want to extract from webpages, each field has a name and an English description of what sort of data to look for, such as these:
+Each **Field** of a Criteria describes the specific type of information you want to extract from web pages.
+It consists of:

-Name: `Restaurant Name`
+- **Name**
+- **Description**

+The **Description** is a simple one-sentence English explanation of what data your Workflow should search for.

+> **Helpful Tip**
+> When creating your Fields, think of a spreadsheet containing the data output.
+The **Name** part of the Field will be the column header, and the **Description** will be the type of data that would populate that column.

+---

+## Now Let's Put It All Together

+### Scenario:
+Looking for information about **restaurants in Edinburgh** from a set of tourist websites.

+### Page Validator:
+**Restaurant in Edinburgh**

+> Now let’s say you are looking for the names of the restaurant and their descriptions:

+### Fields:

+- **Name:**
+  Restaurant name
+  **Description:**
-Description: `What is this restaurant called?`
+  What is this restaurant called?

-Name: `Restaurant Type`
-Description: `What type of restaurant is this?`

-You can also classify a Field as being unique per record, which allows information from multiple pages to be combined based on a common factor.
-In the previous example, you would mark the restaurant name as being unique so that information about the same restaurant from different sites can be combined.
+- **Name:**
+  Restaurant type
+  **Description:**
+  What is a one-sentence summary of this restaurant?

+---

+## How to Make the Most of Your Criteria

+- Be **specific** in the Field Descriptions to avoid confusion between similar data points.
+- It is best practice to look at some of the websites you want to collect data from to get familiar with how to best phrase your Descriptions.
+- Use the **Unique** indicator on Field items to ensure each value collected is distinct.

+  > **Example:**
+  > In our restaurant example, you may want to set the **‘Restaurant name’** field as *Unique* so that if your Workflow finds the same restaurant on multiple web pages, it merges them into a single data point instead of duplicating them.

+> **Helpful Tip**
+> Once your Criteria is created, you can reuse it when making new Workflows.
+This saves time if you want to collect the same types of information from different websites.